StanSilas/AWSCertifications/CCP/Udemy_Set_1.md

 * You would like to decouple your application components from demand.
 What service would you use?
 Amazon Simple Queue Service (Amazon SQS) offers a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
 It moves data between distributed application components and helps you decouple these components.

+You have an application that sends push messages to mobile devices.
+Which service should you use?
+SNS
+SNS can send push notifications See: https://docs.aws.amazon.com/sns/latest/dg/SNSMobilePush.html

+Question 9:
+Design for failure and nothing will fail, is a best practice?

+Rule of thumb: Be a pessimist when designing architectures in the cloud; assume things will fail.
+In other words, always design, implement and deploy for automated recovery from failure.
+See: https://media.amazonwebservices.com/AWS_Cloud_Best_Practices.pdf

+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+See: https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html